Two-temperature logistic regression based on the Tsallis divergence: Introduction

-Here $\sur(\x_n, c_n\vert\W)$ denotes the \emph{surrogate loss}, which approximates the $\zol$ loss associated with the example $(\x_n, c_n)$ and $\Reg(\W)$ is the regularizer.
-In this paper, we consider the \emph{linear activation} models where $\W$ is a matrix with columns $\w_c$ (one per class) and in which, both the surrogate loss $\sur(\x,c\vert\W)$ and the classifier can be written as functions of the \emph{activation} vector defined as $\act = \W^\top \x$.
+Here, $\sur(\x_n, c_n\,\vert\,\W)$ denotes the \emph{surrogate loss}, which replaces the $\zol$ loss associated with the example $(\x_n, c_n)$.
+Also, $\W$ is a $d\times C$ weight matrix and $\Reg(\W)$ a regularizer.
+The $c$-th column $\w_c$ is the weight vector for class $c$.
+In this paper, we consider the \emph{linear activation} models where both the parameterized classifier and the surrogate loss $\sur(\x,c\,\vert\,\W)$ can be written as functions of the linear \emph{activation} vector $\act = \W^\top \x$.

 Among different properties of the surrogate functions used in practice, convexity plays an important role since it provides the convergence guarantee of the solution to a global minimum~\cite{urruty}.
 Additionally, there exist many convex optimization packages for solving the minimization problem efficiently~\cite{cvx, julia}.
-The main drawback of the convexity is that the loss of an individual example, e.g., for a highly misclassified outlier point, can grow indefinitely (at least linearly) and dominate the objective function.
+The main drawback of the convexity is that the loss of an individual example, e.g., for a highly misclassified outlier point, can grow indefinitely (at least with a linear rate) and dominate the objective function.
 Therefore, it has been shown that the convex functions are not robust to noise~\cite{long}.
-Specifically, Ben-David et al.~\cite{ben2012} showed that among the convex surrogate loss functions for linear predictors, the hinge loss has the lowest expected misclassification error rate and any strongly convex loss has a qualitatively worse guarantee when compared to hinge loss.
-To alleviate this problem, several strategies have been proposed to to intorduce non-convexity into the loss function~\cite{mitchell, robustboost, brownboost, park, croux}.
+Specifically, Ben-David et al.~\cite{ben2012} showed that among the convex surrogate loss functions for linear predictors, the hinge loss has the lowest expected misclassification error rate and any strongly convex loss has a qualitatively worse guarantee when compared to the hinge loss.
+To alleviate this problem, several strategies have been proposed to intorduce non-convexity into the loss function~\cite{mitchell, robustboost, brownboost, park, croux}.
 More recently, Ding et al.~\cite{tlogistic} used heavy-tailed properties of $t$-exponential distributions to define a robust loss function for logistic regression.
-The main idea behind these techniques is to eventually ``bend down'' the loss and give up those points that are highly misclassified.
-More recently, Feng et al.~\cite{rolr} introduced a different approach for detecting and removing the outliers in logistic regression problem.
-However, their method makes strict assumption about the type of the generative distribution and the availability of the noise variance and an upper-bound on the number of outliers, which makes it impractical in real-world applications.
+The main idea behind these techniques is to eventually ``bend down'' the loss and give up on those points that are highly misclassified.